ocamposc/valhalla-api/README.txt

 ### Requirements

-Before to the project you need to add a .env file in the root with your IMDB APIKEY as "IMDB_KEY"
+Before to run the project you need to add a .env file in the root with your IMDB APIKEY as "IMDB_KEY"

 ### Run